arunpraba/reactjs.org/src/content/learn/reacting-to-input-with-state.md

 ## How declarative UI compares to imperative {/*how-declarative-ui-compares-to-imperative*/}

 When you design UI interactions, you probably think about how the UI *changes* in response to user actions.
-Consider a form that lets the user submit an answer:
+Consider a form that enables the user submit an answer:

 * When you type something into the form, the "Submit" button **becomes enabled.**
 * When you press "Submit", both the form and the button **become disabled,** and a spinner **appears.**